-- Implementation of deductions from both officials and councillors in terms of rates and services (Corporate services) - Renew/review of all municipal contracts with market related tariffs (Community services) - Restriction of water consumption (Finance & Technical) - Appointment of a service provider to enforce traffic laws (Finance) - Implementation of tariffs for billboards/signage in the 2021/22 financial year (Community Services) - Appointment of a service provider (at risk) to verify all data on our systems.
-(Finance) - Regular handing over of debtors older than 90 days.
-(Finance) - Writing off of debts that cannot be collected in terms of our policies.
+Implementation of from both officials and cound cillors in te rms of rates anc services (Corporate e services)

+Renew/review of all municipal contracts with market related tariffs (Community services)

+Restriction of water consumption (Finance & Technical)

+Appointment of a service provider to enforce traffic laws (Finance)

+- Implementation of tariffs for billboards/signage in the 2020/21 financial year (Community Services) - Appointment of a service provider (at risk) to verify all data on our systems.
+(Finance)

+Regular handing over of debtors older than 90 days.
+(Finance)

+Writing off of debts that cannot be collected in terms of our policies.
 (Finance)